MikeiLL/obliteration.com/_posts/2025-06-29-ownable-things.md

 <div style="display: flex; justify-content: center; align-items: center; width: 80%; max-width: 750px; padding: 4em; color: #242124; border:1px dotted #242124;margin: 0.5em 0;">This sentence is raisin black. <br>It has an ISCC-NBS descriptor: black.</div>

-So you can see by the low counts of all of those hex numbers, between twenty-one and twenty-four that there's not a lot of light ('cause those numbers translate to around forty) so it's a very dark color (colour) and of the three R, G and B, R and B get equal amounts ('24') and Green a few lower.
+So you can see by the low counts of all of those hex numbers, between twenty-one and twenty-four that there's not a lot of light ('cause those numbers translate to around forty decimal out of 255) so it's a very dark color (colour) and of the three R, G and B, R and B get equal amounts (`24`) and Green a few lower.
 So it's a little more than black and leaning into the (red plus blue equals) purple spectrum.